 Substance use disorders (SUDs) are characterized by impairment caused by the recurrent use of alcohol or other drugs (or both), including health problems, disability, and failure to meet major responsibilities at work, school, or home.
 Drugs include marijuana, cocaine (including crack), heroin, hallucinogens, inhalants, methamphetamine, and any use of prescription stimulants, tranquilizers or sedatives (e.g., benzodiazepines), and pain relievers.

-Prevalence population percentage data come from the Substance Abuse and Mental Health Services Administration (SAMHSA),
+Prevalence population percentage data come from the Substance Abuse and Mental Health Services Administration (SAMHSA), National Survey on Drug Use and

 Population: Alaska (Ages 12-17)